EdAncerys/Learning-Journey-At-Makers/Week-2.md

 **Process:**

 - Save the Entry station (upon #touch_in store station argument to instance variable.
 Set that variable back to nil upon touch_out)
-- Refactor to remove the in_journey variable.
+- Re-factor to remove the in_journey variable.
 Rewrite the in_journey? method to infer its status based on whether or not there is an entry station
 ```rb
   def in_journey?
     !!@entry_station  # converts @entry_station in a boolean (will return true for any value thats not nil/false)